Balthazar’s Simple Moules Marinière (Mussels)

-Dipping crusty bread into the broth of a pot of steaming mussels has to be one of my favorite eating experiences.
-You?
-And when a restaurant offers mussels, I’m inclined to order them because, one, I rarely make them at home, and two, they’re so damn good — when they’re good, that is.
+Dipping crusty bread into a pot of steaming mussels has to be one of my favorite eating experiences.
+And when a restaurant offers mussels, I’m inclined to order them because, one, I rarely make them at home, and two, they’re so darn good — when they’re good, that is.

 Source: The Balthazar Cookbook